apache/spark/python/docs/source/user_guide/ps_options.rst

 Operations on different DataFrames
 ----------------------------------

-Koalas disallows the operations on different DataFrames (or Series) by default to prevent expensive operations.
+Pandas on Spark disallows the operations on different DataFrames (or Series) by default to prevent expensive operations.
 It internally performs a join operation which can be expensive in general.

 This can be enabled by setting `compute.ops_on_diff_frames` to `True` to allow such cases.